cjumel/dotfiles/README.md

 These files describe the tools I use to work on my computer and their configurations.

-To use these configuration files, first clone this repository anywhere with git, using:
+To use these configuration files easily, first clone this repository anywhere with git, using:

 ```shell
 git clone https://github.com/clementjumel/dotfiles.git <path-to-this-repository>